terales/blackbird-docs/src/content/docs/sdk/actions.md

 The fields in the outputted class will automatically be available in the Bird editor in subsequent steps.
 Action methods can be async - but this is not a requirement.

+> Note: The name of your action method cannot be changed, Blackbird would interpret it as a deleted and newly created action.

 ## Defining display names input values

 The `[ActionParameter]` attribute can be added to any acceptable argument (strings, numbers, booleans, dates, lists) but also to classes.
 When added to the class, Blackbird will simply display all the properties of this class as input arguments.